CALL US! (415) 766-2722 Fun@SanFranciscoJeepTours.com

 Among the giant redwoods in Muir Woods.
 Visit Muir Woods National Monument.
 How to travel to the park from San Francisco.

-Option Four: Jump Aboard the Muir Woods Shuttles
+Option Four: Jump Aboard the Muir Woods Shuttle

 Best for: Budget-minded travelers who don’t mind transfers and schedules

-What to expect: A scenic ferry option + a shuttle reservation + a little logistics juggling
+What to expect: A scenic ferry option or Marin transit connection + a shuttle reservation + a little logistics juggling

-Biggest downside: It can take longer and requires you to line up multiple steps correctly
+Biggest downside: It can take longer and now requires planning around one shuttle departure location: Larkspur Landing

 A Simpler Option Most Visitors Don’t Consider

-If juggling ferry times, shuttle reservations, and transfer points sounds like a lot… you’re not alone.
-A huge number of visitors end up choosing a guided experience instead—because it handles the transportation and timing for you (and lets you focus on the fun part: the redwoods).
+If juggling ferry times, shuttle reservations, transfer points, and return timing sounds like a lot… you’re not alone.
+A huge number of visitors end up choosing a guided Muir Woods tour from San Francisco instead—because it handles the transportation and timing for you while still giving you time to enjoy the fun part: the redwoods.

-I’m staying in San Francisco: How do I get from San Francisco to the Muir Woods Shuttle Locations in Marin County?
+I’m staying in San Francisco: How do I get from San Francisco to the Muir Woods Shuttle Location in Marin County?

-Getting to the Muir Woods shuttle locations in Marin County from San Francisco is easy and starts with a scenic adventure!
+Getting to the Muir Woods Shuttle from San Francisco is still doable, but it now requires planning around Larkspur Landing.
 Here’s the step-by-step guide:

-• Take the Ferry to Sausalito or Larkspur: Head to the Ferry Building on the Embarcadero or Pier 41 in Fisherman’s Wharf and catch a ferry across the bay to either Sausalito or Larkspur.
-Choose from the Golden Gate Ferry and the Blue & Gold Fleet Ferry
+• Take the Ferry to Larkspur: Head to the Ferry Building on the Embarcadero and catch the Golden Gate Ferry to Larkspur.
+From there, connect to the Muir Woods Shuttle at Larkspur Landing.

-Pro Tip: If you’re on a budget, combining the ferry and Muir Woods shuttle is one of the best ways to travel from downtown San Francisco to Muir Woods.
-Remember to check the ferry schedule in advance, as availability can vary based on the season and day of the week.
+Pro Tip: If you’re on a budget, combining the Golden Gate Ferry and Muir Woods Shuttle can be one of the most scenic ways to travel from downtown San Francisco to Muir Woods.
+Just be sure to book the shuttle first, check ferry schedules in advance, and leave plenty of buffer time between connections.

 The Ferry Crossing Experience